Novelty Silver Pin Cushions

 Who doesn't love cute animals, right?
 Right!
 Well add in to the mix a precious metal and an antique status with an applicable purpose and it is therefore no surprise that the cute little guys pictured are hotly contested by collectors.

 Novelty pin cushions come in a wide array of forms including different animals, people and objects.
 The most common form of animal-type pin cushions are the pig and elephant, however the spectrum is wide and varied and price does vary significantly.
-For a pig in good condition expect to pay around AU$400 and for a rat or a spider the asking price could be in excess of AU$5000.
+For a pig in good condition expect to pay mid-hundreds and for a rat or a spider, the asking price could be mid-thousands.
 Pictured above are the bulldog and rabbit and I would say they sit mid-way in the 'rarity scale'.

 Also pictured is a pin cushion in the form of a fan - this would be a must have accessory for a lady in the early part of the twentieth century and certainly a talking point.

 A few words on what to look for should you wish to start collecting novelty silver animal-type pin cushions:

 Detail of hallmark: Gourdel Vales & Co.
 Birmingham 1907.

 With the recent surge in popularity of these small pieces of silver, they are being reproduced in very large numbers.
 The 'new' ones are usually marked '925', or 'sterling' or often not marked at all.
 They are cheaply made and inferior copies of the Edwardian originals.
 My advice would be to steer clear of the imitators and rather focus your attention on an original.
 You will want to buy a pin cushion that is English and hallmarked for Birmingham (or sometimes London) and with a date letter for the last few years of the nineteenth century, right the way through to the outbreak of the First World War.